 Although prepping is seen more as an “activity for old-timers” I believe that everyone should stand prepared, regardless of age.
 If you are preparedness likeminded, you should teach your children about emergency preparedness from a young age.
 It will help them become more self-reliant and face difficult situations.

 You are probably planning your vacation right now just to get away from it all and enjoy some well-deserved rest.
 Unfortunately disaster doesn’t take a holiday and you should be prepared to handle any emergencies that may arise while you’re vacationing outside of your home country.

 More and more people are choosing to leave everything behind and start a new life off-the grid.
 There is currently a tiny house movement and many families will downsize and learn how to live simply in small homes.

-Hardcore survivalists and preppers cherish the lone-wolf scenario and it goes something like this: The world is crumbling and cities collapse into mayhem.
-But we, the preppers are well equipped for the end of the world and we are the last chance of humanity since we can withstand anything faith throws at us.
+Hardcore survivalists and preppers cherish the lone-wolf scenario.
+It goes something like this: The world is crumbling and cities collapse into mayhem.
+We,the preppers are well equipped for the end of the world.
+We are the last chance of humanity since we can withstand anything faith throws at us.
 Our society is no longer built on everyday trust and neighborly reliance, but do you want to be alone in the end?

 Our great grandparents were truly survivors and they were able to thrive in challenging times.
 If we think of our childhood and of everything they had to do, to be self-sufficient, we will realize they had survival skills that, today, we do not have.
 It is hilarious how we became so addicted to technology.
 How we forgot some of the survival skills our great-grandparents and grandparents thought us.
 We now use our phones even for the most basic things, like calculating the tip or learning how to boil an egg.
 We should look back and learn some of the survival skills our grandparents had.